 - Where can I buy Stacks tokens?

 - How do I buy Stacks tokens?

 - How long do I have to buy Stacks tokens?

 - How much do Stacks tokens cost?

-- I have a voucher.
-How do I redeem it for Stacks tokens?
+- How do I pay for Stacks tokens?

-- How do I check the validity of my Stacks voucher?
+- When do I receive my Stacks tokens?

 - Can I transfer or sell my Stacks voucher?